 Arranging site specific or School-required inductions prior to works commencing

-Reporting defects or health and safety issues to the Estates and Facilities Manager immediately.
+Reporting defects or health and safety issues to the Estates and we dont have Facilities Manager immediately.

 Reporting accidents on School premises to the School Business Manager or Head Teacher.